Didanosine Oral Solution

 Brand Name: Videx

-- Deadly acid health problems have happened in pregnant women when didanosine oral solution was used along with stavudine and other drugs.
-Talk with the doctor.
+- Do not take didanosine oral solution with stavudine.
+Deadly acid health problems have happened in pregnant women taking didanosine oral solution and stavudine with certain other HIV drugs.
+If you have questions, talk with your doctor.

 - This medicine may cause very bad and sometimes deadly pancreas problems (pancreatitis).
 This may happen soon after use as well as many years after use.
 Signs of pancreatitis include belly pain, upset stomach, throwing up, or not feeling hungry.
 Call your doctor right away if you have any of these signs.